artialex/artialex.github.io/readme.md

 - `develop` branch has the source code
 - `master` branch has gh-pages build (via GitHub Actions)

-## Other GH projects related to ZettelKasten
+## Other GH projects that help to manage ZettelKasten notes

 - [mdzk](https://github.com/mdzk-rs/mdzk)